Weather to remain clear in J&K, Ladakh during next 24 hours | www.lokmattimes.com

 Weather to remain clear in J&K, Ladakh during next 24 hours

-Srinagar, April 1 Weather remained clear in J&K and Ladakh on Friday as the Meteorological (MeT) department forecast ...
+Srinagar, April 6 Weather remained dry in J&K and Ladakh on Wednesday as the Meteorological (MeT) department forecast ...

-Srinagar, April 1 Weather remained clear in J&K and Ladakh on Friday as the Meteorological (MeT) department forecast the same weather conditions to continue in the two union territories during the next 24 hours.
+Srinagar, April 6 Weather remained dry in J&K and Ladakh on Wednesday as the Meteorological (MeT) department forecast clear weather in the two UTs during the next 24 hours.

-"Weather is likely to remain dry with clear sky in J&K and Ladakh during the next 24 hours," an official of the MeT department said.
+"Weather is likely to remain clear in J&K and Ladakh during the next 24 hours", said an official of the MeT department.

-Drass town in Ladakh had minus 4.2, Leh 1.4 and Kargil 1.0 as the night's lowest temperature.
+Drass in Ladakh had minus 1.5, Leh 3.0 and Kargil 2.0 as the night's lowest temperature.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app